Dairy Free Peach Cobbler

 How to Make the Best Peach Cobbler Recipe

 In a small bowl, combine the sliced peaches, pecans, sugar and corn starch.
-Let sit together while the cobbler topping is made.
-This step helps them to release their juices.
+Let them sit together while you assemble the cobbler topping.
+This sitting time helps them to release their juices.

-In a larger bowl, combine the flour, rolled oats, pecans, sugar and baking powder.
-Stir until combined.
+Combine the flour, rolled oats, pecans, sugar and baking powder in a large bowl.
+Stir or whisk until combined.

 In a smaller bowl, stir together the coconut oil, egg and non-dairy milk.